 At any given time, we are a defendant in various material legal proceedings and litigation matters arising in the ordinary course of business, including litigation, claims and assessments that have been asserted against acquired businesses, which we have assumed.
-Although we maintain insurance policies, these policies may not be adequate to protect us from all material judgments and expenses related to potential future claims and these levels of insurance may not be available in the future at economical prices or at all.
+Although we maintain insurance policies, these policies may not be adequate to protect us from all material judgments and expenses related to current or future claims and may not cover the conduct that is the subject of the litigation.
+Desired levels of insurance may not be available in the future at economical prices or at all.
+In addition, we believe that while we have valid defenses with respect to legal matters pending against us, the results of litigation can be difficult to predict, including those involving jury trials.
+Accordingly, our current judgment as to the likelihood of our loss (or our current estimate as to the potential range of loss, if applicable) with respect to any particular litigation matter may turn out to be wrong.
 A significant judgment against us, arising out of any of our current or future legal proceedings and litigation, could have a material adverse effect on our business, financial condition, results of operations, cash flows and future prospects.
-For a discussion of the material litigation to which we are currently a party, see Note 19 to our audited consolidated financial statements on page F-46.
+For a discussion of material litigation to which we are currently a party, including the Kalitta Air matter, which is expected to go to a jury trial during 2011 and as to which the amount of damages likely to be claimed is significant, see Note 19 to our audited consolidated financial statements on page F-38.